 8 Ways to Naturally Support Your Mental Health This Winter

 Since my early 20’s I have noticed a change in my mental health nearly as soon as fall begins settling in.
-And in year’s past, it progressively gets worse until spring time.
+And in years past, it progressively gets worse until springtime.
 I’ve never struggled with it enough to be deemed depression (which i’ll get into below), but I can best describe it as “a funk”.
 Decreased energy, less motivation, poor immunity, and just overall feeling a bit blahh.

-But this year I am combatting it head on with some science-backed holistic hacks!
+But this year, I am combatting it head-on with some science-backed holistic hacks!

 Winter Blues vs. Seasonal Affective Disorder